Home Blog About

 For as long as I can remember, I've loved language.
 As a child, I'd lock myself in the bathroom with a book and hide from my mom.
 When I got to college I learned about linguistics, and in short order I'd changed my major.
 During my undergraduate work I was able to learn Spanish as a volunteer in Argentina and Portuguese on a study abroad in Lisbon.

 I took a computational linguistics course early in my major, and soon realized the power that modern technology can bring to other disciplines.
 After that first taste of CS, I was hooked, earning a minor in Digital Humanities and a Master's degree in Computer and Information Technology from the University of Pennsylvania.
 My areas of focus include Machine Learning and Natural Language Processing.
-I'm especially interested in applying these technologies in new domains and contexts.
+I'm especially interested in applying these technologies in new domains and contexts, and I have published work at the intersection of NLP and Law, and NLP and Social Science.

 As for my hobbies, I also love music.
-I enjoy singing and playing piano, and I like the intersection of music and deep learning.
+I enjoy singing, composing, and playing the piano.
+I'm also an amateur game dev.
+Try my most recent game, Prismo, here.
 When I'm not working on my digital projects, you can find me in the kitchen trying new recipes, on a run in the city, in my garden tending to my succulents, or on an adventure with my wife.

 Photo of Me and my wife